 Understanding PFAS

-PFAS are a group of manufactured chemicals that are used industry and consumer products.
+PFAS are a group of manufactured chemicals that are used in industry and consumer products.
 Per- and poly-fluoroalkyl substances (PFAS) are a large and diverse group of chemicals used in many commercial applications due to their unique properties, such as resistance to high and low temperatures, resistance to degradation, and nonstick characteristics.

 Whose Pipe Is it?